 A deputy sheriff for more than 10 years, Bryan Bishop has worked for the Vanderburgh County Sheriff’s Office since 2001.
-He is currently assigned to 2nd shift motor patrol as a canine handler.
-He is a certified instructor with Indiana Law Enforcement Academy and a certified Taser instructor with Taser International, and lead Active Shooter instructor for the Vanderburgh Co.
+He is a certified instructor with Indiana Law Enforcement Academy, a certified Taser instructor with Taser International, and lead Active Shooter instructor for the Vanderburgh Co.
 Sheriffs Department.
-Bryan also serves as a tactical response instructor to Residential and Commercial Property and is a member of the U.S. Marshals Fugitive Task Force.
+Bryan also serves as a tactical response instructor to Residential and Commercial Property.
+Bishop is also assigned full-time to the U.S. Marshals Fugitive Task Force as a K9 handler.
 In 2010, Bryan received a Distinguished Service Medal – the Sheriff’s Office’s third-highest honor – for rescuing an off-duty Warrick County deputy sheriff from the icy Ohio River that January.
 A resident of Vanderburgh County for more than 20 years, Bryan attended Harrison High School, the University of Southern Indiana, the Indiana Law Enforcement Academy, and Top Dog Police Canine Academy.

 Deputy Rob Clark

 Rob Clark has worked for the Vanderburgh County Sheriff’s Office since 1998.
 In his time there, he has been assigned to Motor Patrol and the Criminal Investigation Division.
 Rob is currently assigned to Motor Patrol as a K-9 handler and has been in that position since 2004.
 He has been honored on numerous occasions for his bravery, integrity, and hard work through the Vanderburgh County Sheriff Office’s Deputy of the Month program.
 A lifelong Vanderburgh County resident, Rob attended F.J.
 Reitz High School.
 He holds a Bachelor of Arts in Criminal Justice from Indiana University.